 Obama says US and Russia must unite to end North Korean and Iranian nuclear efforts.

-Biden assured Yushchenko that US attempts to renew relations with Russia would “not come at Ukraine’s expense”.
+During his visit to Ukraine, Biden assured Yushchenko that US attempts to renew relations with Russia would “not come at Ukraine’s expense”.

 Yushchenko, who came to power after a pro-Western revolution in 2004 in which he benefited from US support, told Biden that US-Ukrainian relations should be developed in a “constructive way”.